Closed-eye hallucination: Level 1: Visual noise

-The most basic form of CEV perception that can be immediately experienced in normal waking consciousness involves a seemingly random noise of pointillistic light or dark regions with no apparent shape or order.
+The most basic form of CEV perception that can be immediately experienced in the normal waking consciousness involves a seemingly random noise of pointillistic light or dark regions with no apparent shape or order.
+Level 1 is the most universally experienced form of CEV perception.

 This can be seen when the eyes are closed and looking at the back of the eyelids.
 In a bright room, a dark red can be seen, owing to a small amount of light penetrating the eyelids and taking on the color of the blood it has passed through.
 In a dark room, blackness can be seen or the object can be more colourful.
 In either case, it is not a flat unchanging redness/blackness.
 Instead, if actively observed for a few minutes, one becomes aware of an apparent disorganized motion, a random field of lightness or darkness that overlays the redness or blackness of closed eyelids.

 For a person who tries to actively observe this closed-eye perception on a regular basis, there comes a point where if they look at a flat-shaded object with their eyes wide open, and try to actively look for this visual noise, they will become aware of it and see the random pointillistic disorganized motion as if it were a translucent overlay on top of what is actually being seen by their open eyes.